Breadcrumbs

 You will study in three countries:

-- The 2nd semester, starting in January 2027, will be held at Saxion UAS in the Netherlands.
+- The 2nd semester, starting in February the following year, will be held at Saxion University of Applied Sciences at Enschede in the Netherlands.

-- The 3rd semester, starting in September 2027, will take place at Jamk UAS in Finland.
+- The 3rd semester, starting in August the following year, will take place at Jamk University of Applied Sciences at Jyväskylä in Finland.

 Is this an online or on-campus programme?

 This is a fully on-site programme, which may include online teaching.
 Physical mobility is an essential and mandatory part of the curriculum.
 You will study and live in three different countries during the programme.
+The Universities of Applied Sciences will offer help with arrangements.

 How long will the studies last?